Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/use-windows-powershell-to-create-reports-in-microsoft-365.md

 - Ent_Office_Other
 - seo-marvel-apr2020
 ms.assetid: 1ea4d4ec-af89-496f-9678-701867f5a6fc
-description: 'Resumen: use PowerShell para Microsoft 365 para crear informes que no puede generar en el centro de administración de Microsoft 365.' ms.openlocfilehash: 9e3b90dcdd32f80125175ad2e15a852db51e17f8 ms.sourcegitcommit: 0936f075a1205b8f8a71a7dd7761a2e2ce6167b3 ms.translationtype: MT
+description: "Summary: Use PowerShell for Microsoft 365 to create reports that you can't produce in the Microsoft 365 admin center." ms.openlocfilehash: 9e3b90dcdd32f80125175ad2e15a852db51e17f8 ms.sourcegitcommit: 0936f075a1205b8f8a71a7dd7761a2e2ce6167b3 ms.translationtype: MT